 Data from each channel can be effectively displayed in a single visual, rather than require manual comparison from separate reports that were likely built in different formats.
 Marketers no longer need to dig so deep to get the insights they need – they instantly see the big picture.

 … Which they can then share with their executives.
 Think of the efficiency in solving some of modern-day marketing’s big problems: communicating the right information to the right stakeholders – and making sure they can comprehend it (after all, not everyone is trained in marketing analysis).
-Imagine having one visual to present to C-Suite executives, showing where the marketing effort is going; one diagram that shows gaps in technology and reporting, a diagram that can slot straight into a business case asking for more funding or resources and one overall roadmap of your marketing system that brings everyone in your team onto the same page.
-Finally, every involved in your marketing efforts can visually recognise the trends and insights that a few tables from three different reports couldn’t quite get across.
+Imagine having one visual to present to C-Suite executives, showing where the marketing effort is going; one diagram that shows gaps in technology and reporting, a diagram that can slot straight into a business case asking for more funding or resources, and one overall roadmap of your marketing system that brings everyone in your team onto the same page.
+Finally, everyone involved in your marketing efforts can visually recognize the trends, insights – and, most importantly, the relationships between these – that a few tables from three different reports couldn’t quite get across.

-Get your team and stakeholders on board.
-Uncover the insights that individual spreadsheets can’t grasp.
-Communicate and understand your data – and make better marketing decisions because of it.
+Get your team and stakeholders on board and uncover the insights that individual spreadsheets and charts can’t grasp.
+Communicate and understand your data as a whole – and make better marketing decisions because of it.

 Gathering all your data in one place is an effort in itself.
 Understanding what that data is telling you is the next step.
 What better way to understand the insights in your marketing data than to actually see it.